BentoBoxWorld/AOneBlock/README.md

 A: Right now, the 10th phase goes on forever.
 It's still in development.

-Q: I keep falling and dying!
+Q: Why do I keep falling and dying!

 A: There are tricks to surviving, but it might be difficult!

+Q: I can't catch the blocks when I mine them!
+How do I do that?

+A: Yep.
+It's tough.
+You can't catch them all, but it *is* an infinite block!

 Q: Why do certain blocks spawn more frequently than others?